binawebku/woo-special-product-offer/README.md

 - Subscription items receive the configured percentage discount during `woocommerce_before_calculate_totals` and whenever carts are restored from the session.
 - Cart, checkout, and order summaries automatically surface the purchase type, chosen frequency, and savings so both the shopper and fulfilment teams stay informed.
 - Subscriber billing phone numbers are copied into the `wspo_subscription_phone` order meta key, visible from the **Custom Fields** panel when viewing an order in the WooCommerce admin.

+## Subscriber reporting

+- Access the dedicated report via the **WSPO Subscribers** top-level menu in the WordPress dashboard or the matching shortcut in the admin bar.
+- The report queries WooCommerce orders that captured the `wspo_subscription_phone` meta value and displays the order ID, customer name/email, phone number, and order date in a sortable table.
+- Use the **Export CSV** button to trigger an authenticated download powered by the `admin_post_wspo_export_subscribers` action so you can share subscriber details with marketing or CRM tools.

 ## Usage tips